broadinstitute/picard/README.md

 * To build against a version of HTSJDK that has *not* yet been merged into HTSJDK's master branch:
     * Clone [HTSJDK](https://github.com/samtools/htsjdk/), and in your clone check out the tag or branch you want to build Picard with.
     * Run `./gradlew install printVersion` in your htsjdk clone to install that version to your local maven repository.
 Take note of the version number that gets printed at the end.
-    * Switch back to your Picard clone, and run `./gradlew shadowJar -Dhtsjdk.version=VERSION`, where VERSION is the version of HTSJDK you installed to your local maven repository.
+    * Switch back to your Picard clone, and run `./gradlew shadowJar -Dhtsjdk.version=VERSION`, where VERSION is the version of HTSJDK you installed to your local mavenl repository.

 #### Releasing Picard